Covariance of Scattering Amplitudes from Counting Carefully: Counting Tree Graphs

 \subsection{Refined Counting Function}

 The exact counting function can be identified through the use of generating functionals.
-To that end note that polynomials can be used to count by assigning a power to each possible outcome up to some $n$, for example a six sided die can be represented by the polynomial
+To that end note that polynomials can be used to count by assigning a power and numerical coefficient to each possible outcome up to some $n$